CS123A-BioinformaticI/term-project-VikramArunkumar/README.md

 # 🧠 Brain Tumor Detection using Deep Learning

-A machine learning-based solution for automated detection and classification of brain tumors from MRI images using a Fully Connected Neural Network (FCNN).
+A machine learning-based solution for automated detection and classification of brain tumors from MRI images using a Convolutional Neural Network (CNN).

 ## 📋 Overview